decatur/gridchen/README.md

 Very lightweight and fast editable web grid with strict MS-Excel adherence to user experience.
 Very modern (web components, es6 modules) with **no** dependencies.

+If you need to edit mixed hierachical and grid data, please visit sister project https://decatur.github.io/FormChen.

 # Demos

 See https://decatur.github.io/GridChen